 There is also no “Other Sellers on Amazon” box on Amazon Mobile, which means that the potential buyer can only see the name of one seller — the one who has won the Buy Box.

 The most important variable considered by Amazon is whether the item is fulfilled by the merchant or by Amazon (FBA).
-Amazon considers their own fulfillment service superior to even the best merchant fulfilled warehouses or 3rd party logistics companies.
+Amazon considers their own fulfillment service superior to even the best merchant-fulfilled warehouses or third-party logistics companies.
 They naturally assign perfect scores for any metrics related to fulfillment when you use their service.
-If you are the only seller with an FBA offer for a particular ASIN, other merchant fulfilled offers will need to significantly beat you on price and have very high performance scores.
+If you are the only seller with an FBA offer for a particular ASIN, other merchant-fulfilled offers will need to significantly beat you on price and have very high performance scores.

 That’s why using FBA is one of the best ways to improve your chance of winning the Buy Box.
 If it makes sense logistically, we always recommend utilizing FBA.
 Not only will your Buy Box share increase, but total sales will also increase on an item when it’s sold via FBA.
-Sometimes this a 2 or 3 times increase in volume.
+Sometimes this is a 2x or 3x increase in volume.

-In fact, let us make an aside here, and tell you the power of FBA for PRIME customers on Amazon.
-If you’re not familiar with the PRIME program, this is Amazon’s unlimited free 2-day shipping on PRIME-eligible offers, which includes Amazon Retail and FBA products.
-If a customer is signed into their Amazon and that customer is a PRIME customer, Amazon will actually show them eligible FBA offers ahead of much lower prices non-FBA offers.
-If that same PRIME customer hadn’t signed into its Amazon account, the customer would see the lowest-priced buybox-eligble offers first, ahead of buybox eligible but much higher priced FBA offers.
-We have seen examples where the FBA offer shown in the PRIME customer’s buybox is actually more than 80% more expensive than the lower-priced non-FBA offer that could have won the buybox….that’s the combined power of FBA and the growing base of PRIME customers on Amazon.
+In fact, let us make an aside here, and tell you the power of FBA for Prime customers on Amazon.
+If you’re not familiar with the Prime program, it provides unlimited free 2-day shipping on Prime-eligible offers, which includes Amazon Retail and FBA products.
+If a Prime customer is signed into Amazon, Amazon will actually show them eligible FBA offers ahead of much lower-priced non-FBA offers.
+If that same Prime customer hadn’t signed into its Amazon account, the customer would see the lowest-priced Buy Box-eligible offers first, ahead of Buy Box-eligible but much higher-priced FBA offers.
+We have seen examples where the FBA offer shown in the Prime customer’s Buy Box is actually more than 80% more expensive than the lower-priced non-FBA offer that could have won the Buy Box.

 The total amount that the product is sold for on Amazon.
 This includes shipping in the US, and shipping and VAT in the UK and Europe.
 A lower landed price will increase the seller’s Buy Box share.
 This is arguably the easiest variable to manipulate, as it is the only element that the seller can control directly AND instantly.
-Oh yah, because landed price is highly tied to your overall profitability, please don’t keep lowering your price absurdly just to win the buybox!
+But just because landed price is highly tied to your overall profitability, please don’t keep lowering your price absurdly just to win the Buy Box!

 The overall score of customer experience when buying products from a seller.
-A high Seller Rating is vital because of the massive affect it has on the Buy Box.
+A high Seller Rating is vital because of the huge effect it has on the Buy Box.